113ll3/Ibmclouddocscli/install-devtools-manually.md

 ## Installing {{site.data.keyword.registrylong_notm}} CLI plug-in
 {: #idt-install-container-registry-cli-plugin}

-You can use the `container-registry` CLI plug-in to set up your own image namespace in an IBM-hosted and managed private registry where you can store and share Docker images with all users in your {{site.data.keyword.cloud_notm}} account.
+You can use the `container-registry` CLI plug-in to set up your own image namespace in an IBM-hosted, and managed, private registry.
+Where you can store and share Docker images with all users in your {{site.data.keyword.cloud_notm}} account.

 * To install the {{site.data.keyword.registrylong}} plug-in, run the following command:
   ```